Tips For Buying Snorkel Gear

 The proper snorkel tube can make or break a snorkel trip.
 Today, it is so much more than just the open J-tube most people are familiar with from days past.
 The design of the snorkel tube can be the old open, wet-snorkel, or the modern dry-snorkel.
 Most rental gear and tour boat gear are the old open, wet-snorkels, which can be very difficult to use especially for beginners.
 It is highly recommended to always use a dry snorkel with a splash guard that has a valve on top to prevent water from coming in the top, and also has a blow valve on the bottom to purge water out.

 Snorkel tubes also come in a variety of lengths and diameters along with different size mouth-pieces.
 The mouth-piece should fit comfortably inside your mouth when you bit down.
 Adults should use longer tubes with larger diameters.
-Children need shorter tubes with a smaller diameter to ensure that they can complete clear the air volume when the breath out in order to get fresh air.
+Children and beginner women need shorter tubes with a smaller diameter to ensure that they can complete clear the air volume when the breath out in order to get fresh air.
+After each use, make sure to rinse with fresh water to keep the parts fresh and moving smoothly.
+Also, it is wise to sanitize before long storage.

 Snorkel tubes can also be one solid piece or can have a flexible-bend.
 The flexible bend tends to be more comfortable since it allows you to adjust the position of the mouth piece.